pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/mqtt/_index.md

   Not available
 {{< /tabsection >}}

-Once the queue has been used, we can close it to free resources with the close()/closeAsync() method, which takes the correlationId as its input parameter.
+Once the queue has been used, we can close it to free resources with the close()/closeAsync() method, which takes the context as its input parameter.
 The example below shows its usage.

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}